dummybob/blog/blog/2018-08/automated-database-deployments-adhoc-scripts.md

 I could set up a scheduled task to run on the server.
 But there is no real visibility to that task.
 If it starts failing, I won’t know that it fails until I RDP onto that server.

 Rather than go through that nightmare, I set up a new project in Octopus Deploy called "AdHoc Queries Build Database Package."
 It has a single step in the process, run the PowerShell script to build the database package.
-Make note of the LifeCycle, and it is only running on a dummy environment which I called "SpinUp."
+Make note of the LifeCycle, and it is only running on a dummy environment which I called `SpinUp`.

 ![](adhoc-octopus-build-database-package-process.png)